jrneeley/Pulsating_Variable_Tools/README.md

 # Variable-Star-Analysis
-Routines for the identification, classification, and simulation of variable stars.
+Routines for the identification, classification, and simulation of variable stars (Neeley et al. 2021).
 This software writes and reads light curve files that are compatible with FITLC (Sarajedini et al. 2009), but can be modified fairly easily to work with other period fitting programs.
 In order to use this software without modification, you need to replicate the directory structure and files seen in test_data/vv124.